Intensive Response for whānau

 We want to commit to meaningful and effective engagement with Māori.
 Wherever possible, the best place for a child is in the safe, loving and stable care of their families, whānau, hapū or iwi.

-Intensive intervention is being designed in collaboration with iwi, Māori and Pacific organisations and the wider community sector.
+Intensive response is being designed in collaboration with iwi, Māori and Pacific organisations and the wider community sector.
 For now, this involves four Oranga Tamariki sites: Christchurch East, Tokoroa, Horowhenua, and Ōtāhuhu.

 How we do this depends on the strengths and nature of the four communities.
 So, it’s important we take our time to develop the new services with our partners.